joshuanianji/joshuanianji.github.io/README.md

 ## Run Locally

-Once you giut clone tor download the repository, run the following command in the directory folder.
+Once you git clone or download the repository, run the following command in the directory folder.
 Elm-live will help with routing.

 `elm-live src/Main.elm --pushstate -- --output=elm.js`